Stijn-B/yt-playlist-download/README.md

 # Downloading Youtube Playlists

-The script iterates over the youtube playlist IDs in the playlist_ids.txt files and downloads them.
+The script iterates over the youtube playlist IDs in the playlist_ids.txt files and downloads them using [youtube-dl](https://youtube-dl.org)
+.

 Videos are downloaded to a playlist-directory inside the directory of the script.